code-with-amitk/Code-examples/System-Design/Concepts/AWS/Pricing_Billing_Budget_Support/README.md

 |Lambda|Based on the number of requests your functions hit & time taken to run|Free (Requests=1 million, Compute Time=3.2 million sec)/month|
 |EC2|Time for which instance is running|Use spot instances to save upto 90%|
 |S3|1. size & number of objects stored 2.
 Features used(replication, analytics) 3.
 Requests made to S3||

+<a name=bc></a>
+### Billing & Cost Management dashboard
+- This is used to check/pay your AWS bill, monitor your usage, and analyze and control your costs.
+- Compare your current month-to-date balance with the previous month, and get a forecast of the next month based on current usage.
+  - View month-to-date spend by service, View Free Tier usage by service, Access Cost Explorer and create budgets, Purchase and manage Savings Plans, Publish AWS Cost and Usage Reports.